Shimane Susanoo Magic

-Shimane Susanoo Magic (島根スサノオマジック) is a Japanese professional basketball team in Japan's top-tier basketball competition, the B.League.
-The team is based in Shimane Prefecture with its home arena in Matsue City, but with a focus on playing games in the entire region.
+The Shimane Susanoo Magic (島根スサノオマジック, Shimane Susanoo Majikku) are a Japanese professional basketball team based in Shimane Prefecture.
+The team competes in the B.League Premier, the highest division of the B.League, as a member of the Western Conference.
+The team is headquartered in Matsue and plays its home games out of Kami Arena in Izumo.

-The head coach was Željko Pavličević who coached Japan at the World Championships in 2006.
-He was appointed in May 2010.

 Introduction

 The club became a member of the bj league in 2010, becoming the first professional basketball team in the Sanin region to compete in top-tier competition, and second of any professional sports team after Gainare Tottori.

 The team's name comes from the mythical legend of early Izumo (the story of Susanoo slaying the Yamata no Orochi), and the English word magic, representing the imagery of the myths of the region as well as the team itself.

 The team colours are blue, black and silver which also represent the Shimane prefecture.
 The blue evokes images of Lake Shinji and the Sea of Japan, silver represents the historic Iwami Ginzan Silver Mine and black represents the black pine forests found throughout the region.
 The team logo is a combination of clouds and an Orochi-like dragon holding a basketball, expressing a sense of strength and speed.